yohannesalex/emotional_Ai_chatbot/README.md

 ## Tech Stack
 ### **Frontend** (Flutter)
-- UI for user interaction
+- UI for user interaction to contron the psi parameters from scale of 1 - 7 using slider use the edit icon on the top of home page
-- Sends user messages to the backend
+- Sends user messages with parameters to the backend
-- Displays chatbot responses
+- Displays chatbot responses with the calculated anger and sadness level from scale of 1 to 5

 ### **Backend** (Flask API)
 - Handles requests from the frontend